raspberrypilearning/octapi-calculating-pi/en/step_9.md

   ![Final equation](images/dartboard-calculation2.png)

-Doing so adds the final part of the programming challenge.
+Doing so adds the final part of the previous programming challenge:

- - Rearrange it to calculate `π = (4 × total_inside) / (N × M)`.
+ - The equation can be rearranged to calculate `π = (4 × total_inside) / (N × M)`.

-We have described it this way because this method allows us to break down a large number of trials into jobs that can be run on many processors in parallel.
+We use this method because it allows us to break down a large number of trials into jobs that can be run on many processors in parallel.

 ### Adapting the code